Dipteryx micrantha: Timber

 The wood is hard, beautiful and of high quality, but until recently was only rarely exploited locally.
 In the 1930s boats were made from the wood near Iquitos in Peru.
 In 1999 the main uses were as railway sleepers, vehicle frameworks, bridges over narrow ravines, flooring, heavy construction, external (outdoor) woodwork, joinery and parquet.

-Exports from Peru to primarily China began in the ... for the parquet industry to supply the North American and European flooring market.
+Exports from Peru to primarily China began for the parquet industry to supply the North American and European flooring market.

 Freshly logged thick planks do not dry well naturally and have a tendency to warp, but planks to 13mm thick behave well when dried artificially slowly over a period of days in a kiln.
 The lumber is difficult to work as it is cross-grained and very hard, so it is best to use a bandsaw or other suitable power-tools.
 The lumber is naturally resistant to biological attack and does not need extra treatment.